thirumurthis/Learnings/gRPC/code/grpc-sample/README.md

 ### Using Deadline context

-Note the protobuf itself is different service
+Note a new service is created and the example looks like below

 ```java
 //server implementation